jakutkoski/shapelet/README.md

 - Letters j and z would grant bonus points every time they are used.
 - Letters r and n would be limited to 3 uses.
 - The valid large word in mind by the puzzle-maker is journalize.
-- The hint for the large word is "documenting events".
-- After earning the first hint, a second hint can be earned that reveals the first letter of journalize.
+- First hint = the fist letter of journalize.
-- After earning the second hint, a third hint can be earned that reveals the second letter of journalize.
+- Second hint = the last letter of journalize.